 “On top of that, you get five years of complimentary service fees, you get all the appliances fitted in the kitchen, having been selected based on energy requirements, and you get home automation and reduced utility bills.”

-Every villa monitors its energy production and energy use, keeping the homeowner informed via a mobile app that allows them to set or alter its energy needs.
+Every Villas in Sharjah Sustainable City monitors its energy production and energy use, keeping the homeowner informed via a mobile app that allows them to set or alter its energy needs.

 The futuristic tone for the development is set by the array of solar panels as you drive in.
-Yet its sustainability tag is not only in energy-saving provision, because this villa development has a green heart.
+Yet its sustainability tag is not only in energy-saving provision, because this eco friendly villa in sharjah is a development that has a green heart.

 It recycles its water and waste and produces vegetables and greens to enhance sustainability.
 There are a series of bio-domes across the community with vertical farms growing fruit and vegetables.